OC-ComputerScience/student-backend/README.md

     - Create a database named **student**.
     - Import the **student.sql** file from this repository into the database.

-6. Compile and run the application locally.
+6. Compile and run the project locally.
 ```
 npm run start
 ```

-7. Check the corresponding **frontend repositories** for the correct URL to use to test your application.
+7. Check the corresponding **frontend repositories** for the correct URL to use to test your project.

 ## Project Setup for your AWS Instance
 1. Make a **nodeapps** directory in your home directory on your AWS instance with the following three commands.